 Although in 2014-15 this was something that was developing in its significance for schools, it was not something new at St Werburgh’s and St Columba’s Catholic Primary.
 The promotion of these values had always been part of what we do as a school but had never been linked to the term British Values.
 It had, simply, always been part of our ethos.
-British values are promoted in so much of what we do, not least during our school assemblies, Religious Education and Social and Emotional Aspects of Learning (SEAL) sessions.
-The values are the integral to our ethos as a Catholic school.
+British values are promoted in so much of what we do, not least during our school assemblies, Religious Education and Relationships Education and PSHE lessons The values are integral to our ethos as a Catholic school.

 As well as actively promoting British values, the opposite also applies: we would actively challenge pupils, staff or parents expressing opinions contrary to fundamental British values, including ‘extremist’ views.